What are floating accommodations?

 Who regulates floating accommodations?

-Regulation of use is a complex issue involving all levels of government:
+Regulation of use is a complex issue involving all levels of government.

 Transport Canada